 - Q. 3 What's the main point in Peter's sermon?

-† Watch this "Visual Bible" video clip: Acts 9:32–11:10, starring Bruce Marchiano as Jesus, James Brolin as Simon Peter, Harry O. Arnold as Saul/Paul, and Dean Jones as Luke.
+† Watch this video clip of Acts 9:32–11:10, starring Bruce Marchiano as Jesus, James Brolin as Simon Peter, Harry O. Arnold as Saul/Paul, and Dean Jones as Luke.

 Peter at Cornelius’s House

 24The next day Peter started out with them, and some of the believers from Joppa went along.
 The following day he arrived in Caesarea.
 Cornelius was expecting them and had called together his relatives and close friends.
 25As Peter entered the house, Cornelius met him and fell at his feet in reverence.26But Peter made him get up.
 “Stand up,” he said, “I am only a man myself.”